sumitram/webpage/index.md

 ---

-Hey, I'am [Typing](https://github.com/williamcanin/typing-jekyll-template){: target="_blank"}.
-I'm a theme [Jekyll](https://jekyllrb.com){: target="_blank"} Inspired by the habit of typing.
+Hey, I'am [Sumit](https://github.com/sumit){: target="_blank"}.
+I'm a Ph.D. student at the [Chair of Entrepreneurial Risks](https://er.ethz..ch){: target="_blank"} Inspired by the habit of typing.
 Using an appearance that resembles the typewriter.
 A simple, fast and efficient way of reading, just like the old days.

 'Typing' is intended for users with more technical content than for users who wish to have a stylish page.
 Keep it simple!